MarinosK/oiko-nomic-threads/README.md

 General Information:
 * designed and implemented by Marinos Koutsomichalis and Afroditi Psarra.
 * the code will update the position of the solenoids according to messages received from over Serial from the oiko-threads app and will respond when succesfully done so.
 * due to certain technical restrictions only a certain range of needles is used in the machine, namely 16-175.
-* [..to be edited ]

 HARDWARE:
 General Information:
 * designed and implemented by Maria Varela, Afroditi Psarra and Marinos Koutsomichalis
 * of invaluable help has been PCB designs and instructions ditributed by the Knitic Project (https://github.com/mcanet/knitic) (with thanks)

 Instructions/Implementation
-* [..to be edited ]
+* [..to be continued...]